Dandy-ai/Heart-Disease-Prediction-System/README.md

-# Heart-Disease-Prediction-System
-A machine learning-powered web application for heart disease risk prediction using Flask and Scikit-Learn

-# 🫀 Heart Disease Web-based Prediction System
+# 🫀Heart Disease Web-based Prediction System

 > A machine learning-powered web application that predicts the likelihood
 > of heart disease from patient clinical data — fast, accessible, and non-invasive.